Cabrera22A3/ManualChatbot-IfYouDoesNotHaveSomeoneToTalkWith-/README.md

 Hi, I am Dev-Pikachu!
-This GitHub Repository named as "ManualChatbot-KapagBrokenKaOrIDK" and this file named as "KapagWalaKangIna-Update".
+This GitHub Repository named as "ManualChatbot-IfYouDoesNotHaveSomeoneToTalkWith-" and this file named as "KapagWalaKangIna-Update".

 To Run this file in your computer: